Co-Labs for Innovation: Questions & Answers

-Co-Labs for Innovation are a new approach to learning across schools.
+Co-Labs for Innovation are a new approach to professional learning that is both highly personalized and collaborative.
 They are a way for educators to work smarter, not harder by leveraging the power of a network.
 Based on Improvement Science, Co-Labs are akin to Networked Improvement Communities (but are much more approachable if you think of them like a group of awesome educators experimenting and following the scientific method).

 Here are a few answers to get you started.
-Reach out if you'd like to chat more (firstname.lastname@example.org).
+Reach out to Lindsey (email@example.com) if you'd like to learn more.
 You can also check out the three Co-Labs piloted in 2018 on Culturally Responsive Teaching, Mindfulness for Educators, and Innovative Design and Scheduling.

 Who can join a Co-Lab?